devboloji/Lenovo-Thinkpad-T450s-Hackintosh-Opencore-Guide-Maintaining/README.md

 19. Now in the OpenCore menu select the name of your USB partiton Great!
 Now install and set up macOS Big Sur as usual(This process will be required 14gb internet to download full Macos bigsur).
 When you are done be sure to read my post install guide.

- # MacOS BigSur Offline Installer from mac:
+ # MacOS BigSur Offline Installer from Windows and Macos:

 - 1.Search and Download Olarila BigSur .raw from [Here](https://www.olarila.com/topic/6278-hackintosh-and-macintosh-olarila-vanilla-images-macos/)the latest version of bigsur is 11.6.7
 - 2.Download etcher from [here](https://www.balena.io/etcher/)